 [FAQ] The Free Version 1,000 Subscribers Limit

-You can subscribe to our free Premium sending plan up to 1,000 subscribers, have access to all Premium features and send all your emails with our own sending service for free!
+You can subscribe to our free Starter plan up to 1,000 subscribers and send all your emails with our own sending service for free!

 1. Why does this limit exist?